Saturday, May 31, 2008

 The 7 New Wonders of the Modern World:

 This is the underlying genius of modern Western technological progress—its geometric rate increasing in astounding leaps and bounds with each passing generation since the early 19th century to the present, with America increasingly the brain, heart and muscle of this progress.
-Like all the wonders we list, it has deep roots in the Graeco-Roman and Judaeo-Christian foundations of the West, as well as in its amazing career throughout the Middle Ages during which the chrysalis of modernity slowly incubated.
+Like all the wonders we list, it has deep roots in the Graeco-Roman and Judaeo-Christian foundations of the West, as well as in its amazing career throughout the Middle Ages during which the chrysalis of modernity, in centuries of exploration of science and technology, slowly incubated.
 And, like the other wonders, its dynamism is hardly finished now, but continues to flower in wondrous and unexpected ways.

 No need to explain how this American invention has become, in a few short years, the organizational and creative nerve center for the world in terms of business, communications, research, culture and entertainment.
 The Internet has not only revolutionized the computer itself, it is revolutionizing societies around the world and constitutes a unique and astounding leap in the globalization process that began over 2,000 years ago.
 As such, the Internet deserves a place of its own on this list.